adtzlr/fiberreinforcedrubber/README.md

 The scripts generate undeformed and deformed views on the test specimen, force-displacement characteristic curves of the test specimen as well as plots of the strain distribution.
 Results are stored in [results/](results/).

 ## Undeformed Views
-The views on the undeformed test specimen shows the quad mesh for the rubber and the (helper) meshes for the fibers.
+The views on the undeformed test specimen show the quad mesh for the rubber and the (helper) meshes for the fibers.

 <p align="center">
   <img src="results/test_specimen_mesh_rubber.png" height="300px"/>    <img src="results/test_specimen_mesh_fibre.png" height="300px"/>